Our beloved partner is no longer on earth.

 Holidays tell widows what every day after the death of our partner tells us: that what is impossible is true, that the wheel will continue turning, even after the person most central to our lives is gone.
 That while nothing in our lives is the same, the world will continues to act as if it is.
 Mail still arrives, and bank statements.
 The cat still needs to be fed, the dog walked.
 Dust accumulates under the bed we will never again share with our partner.

-But though every day tells us this, holidays do so extra-loudly.
+But though every day tells us this, holidays do so extra-loudly, especially when they emphasize Family-with-a-Capital-F.

 Like every aspect of our lives, widowhood shifts our observance of the holidays, cleaving before from after.
 We used to do the holidays in a certain way with our beloved partner, then he or she died: tectonic alteration, unacceptable fact we are asked to accept over and over.
 Holidays ask us to accept it with additional burdens, specific rituals, behaviors, and expectations.